 Frisco Tunnel P-Nut Tank

 A Frisco Mountain gas tank has a very shallow tunnel.
 Therefore, it sits up high on the backbone of your frame.
 The other difference you will see between these three tanks besides the tunnel depth is the filler cap.
 While the original P-Nut tank has the Triumph gas cap, the mid-tunnel and the Frisco tunnel take a Harley-Davidson style threading gas cap.
 They're very common.
-There's many options available so that gives you a lot of choice.
+There are many options of motorcycle gas caps available giving you tons of choices

 All three tanks have the same style petcock bungs which are two quarter-inch NPT bungs found at the rear of the gas tank here.
 The tunnel on all of these are 1 in 15th, 16th inches wide, that's 1 in 15th, 16ths, just a hair under 2.
 If you're interested in running one of these tanks on a custom bike, we'd tell you to measure your backbone.
 You need to have a little bit of wiggle room around there to make sure this mounts and will fit over your backbone and it isn't banging around in there.